michaeljumah/authentication-tutorial/README.md

 README.md file

-what is authentication
+What is authentication

-why is authentication important
+Why is authentication important?

-how can authentication be best achieved
+How can authentication be best achieved?

-what are the brst practices
+What are the best practices?